Kia Ceed Sportswagon PHEV hybrid running costs

 The Ceed Sportswagon PHEV needs a service once a year or every 10,000 miles – whichever comes first.
 Kia offers fixed-price servicing plans for its cars, and a three-year plan for the Ceed Sportswagon PHEV comes in at £489.
 A five-year plan will set you back £879.

-Only fully zero-emission cars are exempt from road tax (VED) these days, but plug-in hybrids like this Ceed do get a £10 annual discount on the usual rate of £150 every 12 months.
+Only fully zero-emission cars are exempt from road tax (VED) these days, but plug-in hybrids like the Ceed Sportswagon do get a £10 annual discount on the annual rate of £155 for non-hybrid cars.

 In This Review